-UM bars fraternity, suspends sorority for two years for resort damage
+UM bars fraternity, suspends sorority for resort damage

 The University of Michigan announced Friday it will no longer recognize Sigma Alpha Mu fraternity and has placed Sigma Delta Tau sorority on disciplinary suspension following the groups' involvement in vandalizing the Treetops ski resort in Gaylord in January.

 The sanctions against Sigma Alpha Mu — the most severe step the university can take — mean the fraternity will not be part of university life for at least four years, with no participation in any Greek Life activities and no recruitment of new members.